wilsonte-umich/mdi-suite-template/docs/pipelines/pipeline_files.md

 ### Pipeline actions

-Each MDI pipeline must have one or more **actions** defined in 'pipeline.yml' and organized into pipeline subfolders.
+Each MDI pipeline must have one or more **actions** defined in _pipeline.yml_ and organized into pipeline subfolders.
 Actions are entered by users at the command line or in data.yml configuration files.